Solid & FMJ Bullets

 New For 2012 the New North Fork Nose Profile.
 This is a vast improvement of the previous generation North Fork Solids.

 The Barnes Banded Flat Nose Solid is, or I should say was, an excellent nose profile as well.
 It was the first flat nose solid that I used in the field, with excellent results.
-Barnes not only sold out the bullet business, but now has "sold out" shooters and hunters as well, not only by discontinuing the excellent FN Barnes Banded and replacing with a round nose, but they are now on a smear campaign against the flat nose solids as a marketing scheme to sell more round nose solids.
+Barnes not only sold out the bullet business, but now has "sold out" shooters and hunters as well, not only by discontinuing several calibers of the excellent FN Barnes Banded and replacing with a round nose, but they are now on a smear campaign against the flat nose solids as a marketing scheme to sell more round nose solids.
 I will no longer support Barnes bullets as I see this act as a deceitful and malicious attack against performance for nothing more than marketing.
 With North Fork and Cutting Edge bullets on the market, there is no need for Barnes any longer regardless of their heinous actions against shooters.

 Construction & Material